About us

 Contribute to standards development

 Consultation is critical to our work so we can ensure the right information is captured and shared across all of our standards.
 You can contribute to standards development by attending a webinar or completing a survey for a new standard.
-Find out more about our open consultations in current projects.
+Find out more about our open consultations by viewing our current standards in development.

 Join our Standards Partnership Scheme

-Become a partner and demonstrate your commitment to standards and their implementation.
-Our Standards Partnership Scheme offers (fee paying) services to suppliers and providers who wish to receive support on getting their systems ready for implementing our standards.
+Join us as a PRSB partner and demonstrate your commitment to standards and their implementation.
+Our Standards Partnership Scheme offers services to suppliers and providers who wish to receive support on getting their systems ready for implementing our standards.

 Find out more.